 This new production features ‘spirits’ from Lewiston’s past, who will share music, stories, and tall tales about this architectural landmark.
 Given the awe-inspiring celestial event of the weekend, many tales are tied to the miseries and mysteries of the moon.
 Some of these spirits have not forgotten what this building once was, nor are they willing to let go even in death.

 The Opera Hall housed the first telephone switchboard, library, and Masquerade Ball.
 Benevolent organizations such as Sacarissa Lodge of the Independent Order of Odd Fellows and Good Templars held meetings here, and it’s quite probable that many early Lewistonians were involved in secret activities of the Underground Railroad.
-Revival meetings were held after regular Sunday morning church services for poor families and the “River Rats” that lived at the river’s edge.
+Revival meetings were held after Sunday church services for poor families and the “River Rats” that lived at the river’s edge.

 “Lewiston also had its share of bawdy inhabitants and was a gossipy little place..… Still is.”